 A Hoardistry Reckoning

 Moving, I've discovered, is less a change of address and more of an archaeological dig through the ruins of your own questionable life choices.
-It begins innocently enough with a few boxes (okay, a lot of boxes), packing tape, and a bold declaration—“This will be easy-peasy.”
-That, my friend, is the first lie.
-The second lie: “We don’t have that much stuff.”
+It begins innocently enough with a few boxes (okay, a lot of boxes), packing tape.

 By hour two, I realized I'm not a person who owns things.
 I am a curator of artifacts in a museum called The National Hoardistry of Questionable Necessities.
 Every drawer opened is an exhibit: “Ah yes, the 2009 Charging Cable Era—note how none of these fit any device currently in existence.
 Yet, I still possess them.”
 Or "Hmmm, I own nine spatulas and not one is like the other."

 Then come the treasures.
-A long-lost photograph, a few dusty unlabeled VHS tape from the late 1980's, a child’s drawing labeled “Mommy” that looks suspiciously like a potato with hair, and a roughly handmade, non-labeled orange clay fish with blue eyes.
+A long-lost photograph, a few dusty unlabeled VHS tapes from the late 1980's, a child’s drawing labeled “Mommy” that looks suspiciously like a potato with hair, and a roughly child-made, non-labeled orange clay fish with blue eyes.
 In a micro-second you're sitting on the floor, crying like you've just watched the end of a sad movie, except the movie is your own life and the popcorn is a stale bag of Cheetos found in the back of a cabinet.

 In the end, what was supposed to be easy-peasy turned into a full-blown hoardistry reckoning.
 Bags upon bags were tossed, sacrificed, and sent to dumpster heaven.
 I waved goodbye to items I once swore I could never live without, only to realize—I can.
 I absolutely can.

-Though maybe … just maybe … I'll keep the bent whisk.
+Though maybe, just maybe, I'll keep the bent whisk.
 You know.
 Just in case.

 Blessings,